wrr/wwwhisper-openshift/README.md

 wwwhisper-openshift
 ===================

-These scripts allow to easily setup your own [wwwhisper](https://github.com/wrr/wwwhisper) authorized web server(nginx) on the [OpenShift](https://openshift.redhat.com/app/) platform.
+These configuration files allow to easily setup your own [wwwhisper](https://github.com/wrr/wwwhisper) authorized web server(nginx) on the [OpenShift](https://openshift.redhat.com/app/) platform.
 To give you some useful applications for a start, the scripts setup a [Gollum](https://github.com/github/gollum) wiki, a [Tinkerer](http://tinkerer.me/) blog and a directory for bulk files.
-Initially only you are allowed to access these locations, but wwwhisper admin interface can be used to specify emails of other users that should be allowed access.
+Initially only you are allowed access to these locations, but you can use wwwhisper admin interface to grant access to other people.
 [Mozilla Persona](https://login.persona.org/about) is used to authenticate visitors and prove that they own allowed emails; no site-specific passwords are created and stored.

 Installation
 ------------